 For Solo & Ensemble contests: Know how fast your student’s room is running.
-Some judges will take time to work with the students, others won’t.
-Accompanists can be double or triple booked for performance times and need to adjust.
+Some judges take time to work with students, some don’t.
+Accompanists can be double or triple booked for performance times.
 By end of day, some rooms can run as much as an hour off schedule!
-Check the room your student is performing in periodically to see their pace and when your student will end up performing.
+Check the room your student is performing in periodically and get a feel for the pace to know when your student will end up performing.

 Shake it out

-If it suits your student, try some physical exercises to get rid of the incoming butterflies.
-Let your student take a walk, do some jumping jacks, shake our their hands and feet, etc.
+If it suits your student, try some physical exercises to get rid of the butterflies.
+Let your them take a walk, do some jumping jacks, shake our their hands and feet, etc.

-Concentrating on something else might seem counterproductive, but for some students it can be calming.
-Plus, taking a break now might give them the chance to really focus when performing.
-They can watch a video, play a game, or browse social media.
+Don’t be worried if your student has a death grip on their phone just before their performance.
+Concentrating on something else might seem counterproductive, but it’s calming for some students.
+Plus, taking a break now might give them a chance to really focus when performing.

 At some point the nerves will be there not matter what, so harness the power!
-The trick is to convince your student that they’re not nervous, but excited!
+The trick is to convince them that they’re not nervous, but excited!
 If they’re able to do it, the adrenaline will work for them, not against them.

-A poor performance can derail a blossoming musician’s progress (take it from us!).
+A poor performance can bomb a young musician’s confidence (take it from us!).
 Hopefully a little damage control will help them bounce back.